Buyer's Guide to Cutting Lasers

 Why Use Lasers for Cutting?

-• Non-contact processing which avoids damaging parts.
+• Non-contact processing which avoids damaging small or delicate parts.

 • Zero tool wear, which lowers downtime and tool replacement costs.